James Grimston, 5th Earl of Verulam

 James Brabazon Grimston, 5th Earl of Verulam (11 October 1910 – 13 October 1960) was a British peer and businessman.

+Early life and education

 Verulam was the eldest son of James Grimston, 4th Earl of Verulam, and Lady Violet Brabazon, younger daughter of the 12th Earl of Meath.
 He was educated at Eton and Christ Church, Oxford.
-His first job was in Austria after which he was managing director of Enfield Zinc Products.
-In 1949 he became chairman of Enfield Rolling Mills.
+He succeeded to the earldom upon the death of his father in 1949.

+Brynmawr

+At the age of 19, whilst studying at Oxford, Verulam first went to Brynmawr, Wales on an international work camp.
+Brynmawr had suffered from high unemployment due to the closure of local coal mines in the 1920s and a Quaker initiative known as the Brynmawr Experiment had been set up to help find unemployed local people a livelihood.